Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-solana-developers/faq.rst

 Concordium smart contracts:
 ===========================

-.. dropdown:: What are programs called on Concordium?
+.. dropdown:: What are `Solana programs` called on Concordium?

     Programs are called smart contracts on Concordium.